 Research Validity: do findings translate in the real world?
 This is tougher to operationalize but can happen once a business decision is made based on a research recommendation by analyzing if it moves the needle (based on ROI).

-Return on Investment (ROI): ROI is the percentage of profit from a given marketing initiative.
+Return on Investment (ROI): ROI is the profit percentage from a given marketing initiative.

 Robot: Also known as “bot.”
 See “crawler.”